arturictus/sidekiq_alive/README.md

 this key gets expired by Redis an consequently the http server will return a 500 error.

 This Job is responsible to requeue itself for the next liveness probe.

+Each instance in kubernetes will be checked based on `ENV` variable `HOSTNAME` (kubernetes sets this for each replica/pod).

 ## Installation